danthus/CrabQuant/README.md

 Member C: AnalyticEngine, Visualization

 For each finished module, the corresponding member will also run unit tests on it individually.
 In this way, the unit tests can be more specific to each module and straight-forward compared to complex tests involving multiple modules.
 Then, the tested module will be integrated into the framework.
 Due to the decoupling nature of the framework, the integration will be efficient and time consumption will be minimal.
-Additionally, our team will also arrange weekly in-person meetings to check members’ progress, discuss current problems and make sure the team is on the right track.
+Our team will also arrange weekly in-person meetings to check members’ progress, discuss current problems and make sure the team is on the right track.

 [image1]:resources/image/MACROSS_5_20_sample.png
 [image2]:resources/image/CrabQuantArchitecture.png